grscheller/scheller-linux-archive/notes/gitNotes.md

    * master
 ```

 How do we checkout scheller/master?
-We give it another name:
+We give it another name

 ```bash
    $ git checkout -b scheller-master --track scheller/master